Skip to contents

 How to use the package?

-The following demo is a bit artificial but showcases the package purpose.
-Let’s assume we want to
+The following demo is a bit artificial, but it showcases the package purpose.
+Assume we want to

 • maximize a function over two of its arguments,